 The Council included a demographically diverse group of 50 members of the UK public.
 They participated in a series of in-person and online workshops between February and October in 2020.

 During the workshops, Council Members considered evidence about the use of biometrics technologies and heard from experts on how they’re used, the ethical questions they raise, and the state of regulatory oversight.

 Council members developed and addressed a central question: what is or isn’t OK when it comes to the use of biometrics technologies?

-The Citizens’ Biometrics Council will consist of a demographically representative group of 60 members of the public.
-They will embark on a journey of deliberation and dialogue about biometrics technology and policy.
-It will support a deeper understanding of public perspectives and values on biometrics, and co-produce practical recommendations in collaboration with policymakers, regulators and other stakeholders, strengthening transparency, legitimacy and accountability on UK biometrics policy.
+The Councils’ conclusions and recommendations will support a deeper understanding of public perspectives and values on biometrics.
+The findings will inform policymakers, regulators, technologists and other stakeholders, strengthening transparency, legitimacy and accountability on UK biometrics policy.

 - Ali Shah, Head of Technology Policy, ICO

 - Dr Jack Stilgoe, Senior Lecturer in Science and Technology Studies, UCL

 - Julie Dawson, Director of Regulatory and Policy, Yoti